dhellmann/pymotw-3/source/pdb/index.rst

     5

-Mutable objects such as lists can be changed from the interactive debugger.
+Mutable objects such as lists can be changed from the interactive interpreter.
 Immutable objects cannot, and names cannot be rebound to new values.

 .. code-block:: none